Before Your Field Trip

 Preparing for your field trip to La Brea Tar Pits?

 This video will show you and your students what to expect on your Ice Age adventure!
 You’ll see what makes La Brea Tar Pits such a special place, and get some tips on how to make the most of your visit.

 Ready for your field trip to La Brea Tar Pits?
 Use the checklist below to ensure you’ve got everything you need for a successful field trip!

 - Check that the information in your confirmation email is correct.
 Haven’t filled out a field trip request form yet?
 Book your visit.

 - Looking for a museum map, park guide, or tips for your visit?
-Our Chaperone Guide (also available in Spanish) has everything you need to stay organized.
-Print copies for all of your adults and fill out any reservation times for Guided Programs, Performances, and Special Exhibits.
+Our Field Trip Guide (also available in Spanish) has everything you need to stay organized.
+Print copies for all of your adults ahead of time.

-- Visit our Teacher Resources page to download free, grade-appropriate lesson plans and activities for your visit.
+- Visit our Learning Resources library to download free, grade-appropriate lesson plans and activities for your visit.

-- Provide directions to La Brea Tar Pits to your drivers.
+- Provide parking directions to La Brea Tar Pits to your drivers.